Tonyb94/PPG-Signal-Processing/README.md

 **Components:**
 - **Battery Monitor** – reads battery voltage level.
-- **Threshold Detection** – compares current voltage with predefined thresholds.
+- **Threshold Detection** – compares current voltage with predefined threshold.
 - **Alert Generation** – triggers notifications to the user or device interface when battery is low.

 ---